dddiaz/dddiaz.com/content/post/hla/index.md

 In practice, this is like having a graphics card in your computer that only does genomics.
 It makes everything super fast.

 So to begin, we need to spin up a special ec2 instance called an F1.
+And if you are not familiar with ec2, its just a fancy way of saying a computer in amazons cloud.
 ![f1.png](f1.png)
-As you can see, these are very powerful machines, and it needs to be that powerful to analyze the massive amount of data that is our genome.
+As you can see, these are very powerful machines (some have almost 1 TiB of onboard ram!), and it needs to be that powerful to analyze the massive amount of data that is our genome.

 Once we have the instance, we load my genome onto it.
 My genome is stored as a BAM file, and this represents all the As Gs Ts and Cs that make me, well me.